Documentation

 Setup

-SSH into your server and run the following commands.
 Replace YOUR_USERNAME with the Linux user that runs PM2 on your server (commonly ubuntu, deploy, or your personal username).

 sudo bash -c 'cat > /usr/local/bin/drifthalt-pm2-info << '\''EOF'\''